Troubleshooting

 Step 5

 In the action pane, click Review Certificate.
-CDO allows you to download the certificate for review and accept the new certificate.
+Security Cloud Control allows you to download the certificate for review and accept the new certificate.

 Step 6